Developing autonomous UAV

 Before development, I was instructed to research methods and techniques that are available to navigate indoors with a drone without using GPS.
 It turned out that computer vision can be the most accurate if it is implemented properly.
 Another possibility is to use RF poles.

+Based on the research done, I gave advice how the system could be developed and helped with writing the localization algorithm to navigate in a closed environment by detecting at least 3 markers around the drone and mapping things like the distance to the marker, the pitch and yaw of the drone.
+The drone had 6 8MP cameras mounted in a hexagon, which were both used for the localization and obstacle avoidance.
 I had to write the algorithm in CUDA, so that the CPU had enough resources to run the 6 8MP cameras and OpenCV with ArUco.
-Multiple processes had to communicate through a ‘dynamic’ scheduler i had written in C.
+Multiple processes had to communicate through a ‘dynamic’ scheduler I had written in C.

-After the localization algorithm was written I was tasked with writing an algorithm which could analyze plants it flew over in real time.
+After the localization algorithm was written, I was tasked with writing an algorithm which could analyze plants it flew over in real time.